Archive for December, 2006

 We hope so, in the meantime in the category i-muse you can find all the posts related to the project, a category I’ll keep alive and well while the work on the project continues.

 It’s incredible but even Google doesn’t know it!

-I discovered them last summer during the Vespatour, my solo-tour around Italy riding a Vespa GTS, while I was visiting lard shops in Colonnata, a little tuscan town at the center of the zone of the quarry caves, renowned for its delicious lard, maturated inside tubs made of a particular type of marble.
+I discovered them last summer during the Vespatour, my solo-journey around Italy riding a Vespa, while I was visiting lard shops in Colonnata, a little tuscan town at the center of the quarry caves area, renowned for its delicious lard, maturated inside tubs made of a particular variety of marble.

 In one of the lard shops a kind tuscan sir let me taste some lard and while I was concerned about the fact that I couldn’t take away some of it, since I couldn’t properly preserve it until I got home, I noticed the chocolates.
 They’re made with fondant chocolate, honey, hazel paste and that touch of lard making them a real treat.

-I promised myself to order some of them for relatives and friends, so what could be the best chance than Christmas to share a bit of genuine sweetness in a time which seems to have lost the magic of Christmas, that of the present given for the pleasure to give and not for convenience, habit or profit?
+I promised myself to order some of them for relatives and friends, so what could be the best time than Christmas to share a bit of sweetness in a season that seems to have lost its magic, that of the present given for the pleasure to give and not for convenience, habit or profit?

 I think the people at La Marmifera, the lard shop where I discovered the Cioccolardini, will be glad for the free promotion, they earned it.

 Hurrah for the Cioccolardini even Google didn’t know!

 Ok, it’s a bad expression which can give cause for never ending witty remarks, but for the three of us, me, Luca and Guido, recently awarded at the Startcup 2006, the regional contest for startup creation, the meaning is pretty clear: other than the cash prize by the Chamber of Commerce of Como, our real target was the incubation!